CoopBoard/coopboard/README.md

 $ git submodule update
 $ npm install
 ```
-In addition you need to initialize the datebase at first time:
+In addition to this, you need to initialize the database at the first time:
 ```sh
 $ node init_db.js
 ```
-To run the aktual server:
+To run the actual server:
 ```sh
 $ node server.js
 ```